mhyoosefian/Volterra-paper/README.md

 This repo contains the code used to generate plots presented in the paper [Development of an Efficient Formulation for Volterra’s Equations of Motion for Multibody Dynamical Systems](https://scientiairanica.sharif.edu/article_23551.html).

 Three folders are provided that correspond to three case studies provided in the paper.
-Each folder contain subfolders named after the method used.
+Each folder contains subfolders named after the method used.
 Each subfolder contains a `RunMe.m` that should be used to run the corresponding approach.
 These approaches are:

 1. Gibbs-Appel
 2. Maggi